 It’s also a good idea to download and install a VPN (Virtual Private Network) on your phone.
 A VPN will allow you to make a secure connection through a private network when using the internet.
 This keeps your data safe and anonymous by assigning you a temporary IP address when you access websites.
 Essentially, they can add an extra layer of protection between you and hackers.

-Public Wi-Fi in places like cafes, airports and shopping malls is a convenient way to get online and save your data.
-However, these public Wi-Fi networks are, as the name suggests, public, meaning it’s fairly easy for others to access your information.
+Public Wi-Fi in places like cafes, airports and shopping malls is a convenient way to get online while you're on the move.
+However, these public Wi-Fi networks are, as the name suggests, public, meaning it’s much easier for others to access your information.
 (If you can’t avoid using public networks, then make sure you have a VPN installed to add a layer of extra security.)

-The same is true for charging your phone at public charging points in airports, stations, conference centres, etc. When you connect your device to a charging point via USB, the connection is also able to transmit data.
+The same is true for charging your phone at public charging points in airports, stations, conference centres, and other busy locations.
+When you connect your device to a charging point via USB, the connection is also able to transmit data.
 This type of hacking is known as "juice jacking", when your phone is vulnerable to a security breach.

 So instead of using an open USB charging point, remember to bring your charger with you so you can plug your phone directly into a power socket to charge.